SumukhaS291299/Self-Hosted_LLM/Readme.md

 # Self-Hosted_LLM
-Start hosting your own Large Language model server for free
+Start hosting your own Large Language model like ChatGPT or bard server for free

 ## Getting Stated